oztexan/ProcessCSVFiles/README.md

 - Each report may be revised during the day, the prior report should be considered out of date and replaced with this one.

-TradeActivityReport and records the file arrivals and mock trade position data into a database.

 ## Approach Used to Process Files

-The logic for processing the watch folder is in views.py which relies on poll.py for the heavy lifting.
+The logic for processing the watch folder is in views.py and poll.py where the heavy app logic resides.

-The polling mechanism can be configured to different directory and polling frequency in views.py
+THe directory being monitored and the polling frequency are set in views.py
 ```
 WATCH_FOLDER = os.path.abspath(os.path.dirname(__name__)) + '/file_bucket'
 POLL_FREQUENCY = 3